Capital punishment in Ireland: Early history

 Most Penal Laws were repealed or disused by the late 18th century.
-As late as 1834 the officiant at an unlicensed Catholic–Protestant marriage was sentenced to death, albeit commuted to 18 months' imprisonment.
+As late as 1834 the officiant at an unlicensed Catholic–Protestant marriage had a sentence of death recorded, albeit commuted to 18 months' imprisonment.
 The Criminal Law Act 1827 allowed judges to sentence to transportation for many hitherto capital crimes.
 For more, Peel's Acts in 1828 replaced the death penalty with penal servitude.
 The Capital Punishment (Ireland) Act 1842 brought the law in Ireland closer to that of England by reducing the penalties for numerous offences, and abolishing the capital crime of serving in the army or navy of France.
 The Offences Against the Person Act 1861 reduced the number of capital crimes from over two hundred to just three: murder, treason and piracy with violence.
 Death was a mandatory sentence for murder, though it was often commuted.
-The last public hanging in Ireland was in 1868; after the Capital Punishment Amendment Act 1868 executions were carried out behind prison walls.
+The last public hanging in Ireland was of John Logue in Downpatrick in 1866; after the Capital Punishment Amendment Act 1868 executions were carried out behind prison walls.
 Irish doctor Samuel Haughton developed the humane "Standard Drop" method of hanging that came into use in 1866.

-The Children Act 1908 abolished the death penalty for a child or "young person" aged under 16.
+The Children Act 1908 (8 Edw.
+7. c.
+67) abolished the death penalty for a child or "young person" aged under 16.

 Execution of Irish republicans created political martyrs, such as the "Manchester Martyrs" of 1867.
 The Prevention of Crime (Ireland) Act, 1882, was enacted during the Land War and introduced on the day of the funeral of Lord Frederick Cavendish, one of the Phoenix Park murder victims.
-This encouraged non-jury trials to impose death sentences, prompting Francis Alexander FitzGerald to resign in protest as baron of the exchequer.
+This empowered non-jury trials to impose death sentences, prompting Francis Alexander FitzGerald to resign in protest as baron of the exchequer.
 In fact no death sentence was passed under the provisions of that Act.